 In the fall of 2013, the BID partnered with the Department of Parks and Recreation and the New York Tree Trust to plant and retrofit trees throughout the Hudson Square neighborhood using our unique design – the Hudson Square Standard (HSS).
 In 2016 we wrapped up the first phase of our partnership having planted or retrofitted a total of 250 trees in Hudson Square!
 This is the first time a project like this has been implemented on a neighborhood wide scale.

 By 2019, we had increased that number to 278 trees.
-In 2020, we were able to apply the Hudson Square Standard to our expanded boundaries, and by the fall an additional 52 trees received the treatment, bringing our grand total to 330 trees!
+In 2020, we were able to apply the Hudson Square Standard to our expanded boundaries, and by the fall an additional 52 trees received the treatment.
+The spring 2021 planting season officially brings our grand total to over 350 trees!

 The HSS reimagines the potential for urban sidewalks and tree planting that yields big environmental and health benefits.